ertprs/qrl-tipbot/_docs/tables.md

 ### `user_info` Table

-The `users_info` table is intended to store user defined input.
-Tracking signed_up dates and service, as well as opt_out

 - **id** *primary_key* is created at entry time
 - **user_id** from `users.id` table.field to join user and wallet
 - **user_key** bcrypt_salt created to use for hashing info in the database {future feature}